eswan18/ethanswan.com/_coffee_shops/landlocked.md

 No cushion, no divots.
 Humans are made to sit, not stack flat.
 <br><br>
-This critical problem frustrates me all the more because Landlocked might be my favorite coffee shop in Cincinnati if it had good seating.
+This critical problem frustrates me all the more because Landlocked might be my favorite coffee shop in Cincinnati if it had remotely tolerable seating.
 But I can't stay for more than about 45 minutes without developing acute back pain, so it just isn't a viable option.